eclipse-archived/ceylon-lang.org/download.md

 ---
 # #{page.title}

-[Ceylon 1.0 beta][1.0 beta] _&ldquo;Virtual Boy&rdquo;_ is now available for download!
+[Ceylon 1.0.0][1.0.0] _&ldquo;No More Mr Nice Guy&rdquo;_ is now
-This is the latest release of the language, command line tools and IDE.
+available for download!
+This is the first production-ready release of the language, command line tools, and IDE.

 ## Command line tools